 And lastly, as with most services, it's most cost-effective to outsource them to firms from outside of the US.
 It's no different with architectural rendering firms that can get you the same results for even 50% less.
 Eastern European companies are known for high-quality visualizations at affordable prices.

-Hopefully, this guide gave you some more clarity on how much 3D rendering costs and how much you should budget based on your project needs.
+Hopefully, this guide gave you some more clarity on how much 3D renderings cost and how much you should budget based on your project needs.

 Now, gather your requirements and assets, and decide if you want to outsource your project to an architectural rendering company (here's a list of providers we recommend) or do it yourself with an easy-to-use AI rendering software (we recommend these tools).